department-of-veterans-affairs/va.gov-team/products/va-mobile-app/ux-research/usability-testing/research-plan.md

 VA Mobile App Team, MVP Mobile App

 # Background
 In two previous rounds of user research, we have determined that there is a Veteran desire for a VA mobile app and defined an MVP feature set in conjunction with technical discovery efforts.
 We have designed a high fidelity prototype of the core MVP UX, and we would like to usability test this design with Veterans.
-This round of research mainly aims to validate or challenge the usability of the MVP app design (~80%) and as a secondary goal (~20%) garner reactions to features included so help us tweak our MVP feature set.
+This round of research aims to assess the overall effectivness of the MVP high-fi prototype for performing common tasks and identify obstacles to finding certain features.
+As a secondary goal, we are open to receiving feedback on the overall perception of the app, Veterans' satisfaction with it, and their desire to download it.

 # Goals
 - Assess Veteran perception of the app and desire to download
-- Assess the overall effectivness of the MVP app high-fi prototype for different types of users performing common tasks
+- Assess the overall effectivness of the MVP app high-fi prototype for performing common tasks
-- Identify obstacles to locating claims and viewing a claim's information
+- Identify obstacles to locating Claims and viewing a claim's information
 - Identify obstacles to locating Appointments and viewing upcoming appointment information
-- Identify obstacles to finding and editing profile and direct deposit information
+- Identify obstacles to locating and editing Profile and Direct Deposit information
-- Identify obstacles to finding VA letters and documents
+- Identify obstacles to locating VA Letters and Documents
-- Identify obstances to finding Settings and signing out of the app
+- Identify obstances to locating Settings and signing out of the app
 - Identify obstacles to using the toolbar navigation to navigate the app's features